-- 1. Run a daily report in MUNIS to collect county-wide COVID-19 Employee Sick Leave data. - 2.
-Create a daily report from sick leave data to reflect: - a.
-Number/percentage of employees sick per department - b.
-Number/percentage of employees sick per category per department - c.
-Number/percentage of employees sick County-wide - d.
-Number/percentage of employees sick per category County-wide - e.
+- 1. Run a daily report in MUNIS to collect county-wide COVID-19 Employee Leave data. - 2.
+Create a daily report from leave data to reflect: - a.
+Number/percentage of employees on leave per department - b.
+Number/percentage of employees on leave per category per department - c.
+Number/percentage of employees on leave County-wide - d.
+Number/percentage of employees on leave per category County-wide - e.
 Trend of daily totals per department and County-wide - 3.
 Send report to the distribution list (to be determined)